MunavvarSinan/sneakerSpot-frontend/contributing.md

 3. Write tests to ensure that your changes are working as expected.
 4. Keep your pull request small and focused.
 Large pull requests are difficult to review and merge.

+## Code of conduct
+Please note that all contributors to this project are expected to follow the project's [code of conduct](https://github.com/MunavvarSinan/shoeStore-frontend/blob/master/CODE_OF_CONDUCT.md)